Joscelin I, Count of Edessa

-Joscelin of Courtenay (or Joscelin I) (died 1131), Prince of Galilee and Lord of Turbessel (1115–1131) and Count of Edessa (1119–1131), ruled over the County of Edessa during its zenith, from 1118 to 1131.
+Joscelin I (died 1131) was a Frankish nobleman of the House of Courtenay who ruled as the lord of Turbessel, prince of Galilee (1112–1119) and count of Edessa (1118–1131).
+The County of Edessa reached its zenith during his rule.
 Captured twice, Joscelin continued to expand his county, even participating in the Battle of Azaz in 1125.
 Gravely injured during the collapse of a sapper mine, Joscelin marched his army to relieve the besieged fortress of Kaysun, and died soon after.

-Biography
+Early career

-Joscelin was the son of Joscelin I, Lord of Courtenay, and Elizabeth, daughter of Guy I of Montlhéry.
-He arrived in the Holy Land during the Crusade of 1101, and entered first into the service of his cousin Count Baldwin II of Rethel (in the army of Godfrey of Bouillon), who invested him with the lordship of Turbessel.
-Later Joscelin would serve in the army of Stephen of Blois.
+Joscelin was the son of Joscelin I of Courtenay and Elizabeth, daughter of Guy I of Montlhéry.
+He arrived in the Holy Land during the Crusade of 1101, and entered first into the service of his cousin Count Baldwin II of Edessa, who invested him with the lordship of Turbessel.
+Later Joscelin served in the army of Stephen of Blois.
 In 1104, he was captured at the Battle of Harran.
 After passing into the hands of Ilghazi, ruler of Mardin, Joscelin was ransomed for 20,000 dinars in 1107.

-By 1113, Joscelin had carved out a semi-autonomous state around Turbessel to the west of the Euphrates, while Baldwin II controlled the territory east of the Euphrates around Edessa itself, which was continually harassed by the Seljuk Turks.
-That year, Baldwin dispossessed him of Turbessel, while Joscelin travelled to Jerusalem, where he was given the title of Prince of Galilee.
+By 1113, Joscelin had carved out a semi-autonomous state around Turbessel to the west of the Euphrates, while his cousin Baldwin controlled the territory east of the Euphrates around Edessa itself, which was continually harassed by the Seljuk Turks.
+That year, Baldwin dispossessed him of Turbessel, while Joscelin travelled to the Kingdom of Jerusalem, where he was made the prince of Galilee.